UN gathering seeks aid for Pakistan after devastating floods

-GENEVA (AP) — The United Nations is hosting a conference on Monday to help Pakistan cope with the fallout of last summer’s devastating flooding that killed more than 1,700 people and displaced about 8 million, a disaster blamed in part on the impact of climate change.
+GENEVA (AP) — The United Nations hosted a conference on Monday to help Pakistan cope with the fallout of last summer’s devastating flooding, which the U.N. chief called a “climate disaster of monumental scale” that killed more than 1,700 people in the immediate aftermath.
+Millions are still living near contaminated and stagnant flood waters.

 Pakistani Prime Minister Shahbaz Sharif was joining U.N.
 Secretary-General António Guterres in-person.
-World leaders, including French President Emmanuel Macron, were taking part virtually as countries chip in to help Pakistan pull together an estimated $16.3 billion that’s needed to help rebuild and recover.
+World leaders, including French President Emmanuel Macron and Turkish Prime Minister Recep Tayyip Erdoğan, were taking part virtually as countries chip in to help Pakistan pull together an estimated $16.3 billion that’s needed to help rebuild and recover.

 Authorities in Pakistan hope about half of that funding need will come from the international community.